RyanSusana/AsyncFX/README.md

            //Some intensive task on another non-JavaFX thread }
         after {
-            //After the task, executed on the JavaFX
+            //After the task, executed on the JavaFX thread }
-        }
     }
 }.execute().andWait()